Viva Van

-Victoria Tran, known by her ring name Viva Van, is an American professional wrestler signed to All Elite Wrestling.
+Victoria Tran (born March 29, 1993), better known by her ring name Viva Van, is an American professional wrestler signed to All Elite Wrestling.
 She is known for her work on the independent circuit, having made appearances for promotions such as Ring of Honor, Lucha Libre AAA Worldwide, Impact Wrestling, and New Japan Pro-Wrestling.
 She has also competed in the CMLL International Gran Prix representing Vietnam and NJPW Strong.

 Early life

 Van was born and raised in Los Angeles, California to a Vietnamese-American family.
 Growing up, she was a fan of professional wrestling and horror movies.
 Her favorite wrestler growing up was The Undertaker.

 While pursuing a degree in accounting, Van recalled "I remember I was miserable in accounting, I wasn't good at it at all," and "I've always had this secret dream of wanting to be a pro wrestler" instead.
 She eventually decided to commit to finishing her studies, change her major from accounting to marketing, and then begin training in wrestling.
 She graduated from California State University, Fullerton in 2020 with a degree in marketing.

 Van also spent time at a performing arts school where she explored singing.
 After exploring the genres of R&B and jazz, Van eventually became interested in metal and later join a death metal band as a vocalist.